JuDelannoy/MagnifyingGlassOpacityShifting/ReadMe.txt

 How to use it ?

-Download the html file and open it in your browser.
+Download the index.html and the js files.
+Open it in your browser.
+It is made as an API.
+The version without API is magnifyingGlassOl.html.